 Data Science deals with the analysis and exploitation of large amounts of data (Big Data) drawing together disciplines as diverse as Computer Science, Artificial Intelligence, Statistics and Mathematics.
-The centre is organised according to four key themes:
+The Centre is organised according to four key themes:

-- Machine Learning for Big Data
+- Machine Learning for Computer Vision and Natural Language Processing

-- Computational and Statistical Modelling
+- Statistical and Computational Modelling

-All of these themes contribute to solutions for six application areas upon which the centre’s impact is focused:
+All of these themes contribute to solutions for six application areas upon which the Centre’s impact is focused:

-- Healthcare & Improving Quality of Life
+- Healthcare and Improving Quality of Life

 - Health and Life Sciences